lzanini/mdbook-katex/README.md

 Latex equations will be rendered as HTML when running `mdbook build` or `mdbook serve` as usual.

-## Macros
+## Custom macros

-Latex macros are supported.
-They must be defined in a `.txt` file, according to the following pattern
+Custom Latex macros must be defined in a `.txt` file, according to the following pattern

 ```txt
 \grad:{\nabla}
 \R:{\mathbb{R}^{#1 \times #2}}
 ```

-You must specify the path of this file as an option under the `preprocessot.katex` table of your `book.toml` file.
+You also need to specify the path of this file in your `book.toml` as follows

 ```toml
 [preprocessor.katex]